Skip to content

 Filter Icon (Enhanced Filtering)

 We have enhanced the filtering capabilities within the Pipeline View.
-The filter options include: Stages (Multi-select), Product Statuses (Multi-select with No Status option available), Priority (Multi-select), Application Purpose (Multi-select), Product (Multi-select), Closing Date, Deadline (i.e. Deadline to accept), Condition of Financing Date, Creation Date, & Last Modified Date.
+The filter options include: Stages (Multi-select), Product Statuses (Multi-select with No Status option available), Application Statuses (Multi-select), Priority (Multi-select), Application Type (Multi-select), Application Purpose (Multi-select), Ingestion Source (Multi-select), Products (Multi-select), Days After Closing (Multi-select), Term Range, Closing Date, Deadline (i.e. Deadline to accept), Condition of Financing Date, Creation Date, Last Modified Date, & Source of Business (Multi-select).

 Note: When the No status option in the Product Statuses filter is applied, it will remove any applications from the pipeline that have a status applied.
 In the case of an application with multiple products, if any one of the products does not have a status but the others do, this application will continue to show in the filtered results.